-The outcome of a campus hearing is part of the education record of the Responding Student and is protected from release under the Federal Education Rights and Privacy Act (FERPA), except under certain conditions.
+The outcome of a conduct resolution (administrative conference, restorative justice conference, and/or Integrity Board/Administrative Hearing Board/Adjudication Panel) is part of the education record of the Responding Student and is protected from release under the Federal Education Rights and Privacy Act (FERPA), except under certain conditions.
 As allowed by FERPA, when a student is accused of a policy violation that would constitute a “crime of violence” or forcible or nonforcible sex offense, the College will inform the alleged victim in writing of the final results of a hearing regardless of whether the College concludes that a violation was committed.
 Such release of information may only include the Responding Student’s name, the violation committed (including both the College policy(ies) violated and the findings of fact supporting the conclusion that the violation occurred), and the sanctions assigned (if applicable).

 In cases where the College determines through the student conduct process that a student violated a policy that would constitute a “crime of violence” or forcible or nonforcible sex offense, the College may also release the above information publicly and/or to any third party.
 In addition, the College reserves the right to release information regarding disciplinary proceedings in other circumstances when required or permitted under applicable law, including but not limited to FERPA.